trinodb/trino/docs/src/main/sphinx/develop/client-protocol.rst

 ``ProtocolHeaders``
 -------------------

-Class ``io.trino.client.ProtocolHeaders``, in module ``trino-client``, enumerates all the HTTP request and response headers allowed by the Trino client REST API.
+Class ``io.trino.client.ProtocolHeaders`` in module ``trino-client`` in the ``client`` directory of Trino source enumerates all the HTTP request and response headers allowed by the Trino client REST API.